fhnaumann/NewChallenges/README.md

 ### "Unit" Test: Live Frontend

 Verify correct behaviour inside the Live Frontend.
-Cypress is used and all the data is mocked.
+Cypress is used and all data (challenge file, existing challenge events, live events from websocket) is mocked.
 No request to AWS is made.

 ### Unit Test: AWS Lambdas